Date of Award

 Scholarly Commons Citation

 Griffith, Rebecca J., "Nonlinear Sliding Mode Observer Applied to Microalgae Growth" (2018).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 432.